mchen046/rshell/README.md

 # rshell
-rshell is a basic command shell using the syscalls fork, execvp, and wait.
+rshell is a basic command shell that uses the syscalls fork, execvp, and wait.
+Please see the *Bugs/Limitations/Issues* section describing unwanted behavior.
 - prompts the user with `login@hostname$ `
 - handles a combination of `;`, `&&`, and `||` connectors